TSX-NG (TerraSAR-X Next Generation)

 • Improved system responsiveness, NRT (Near-Real-Time) capability and mission lifetime.

 The X-band service and data continuity is a driving requirement for the TSX-NG mission and will be ensured through TerraSAR-X heritage modes that will enable data and service continuity across the TerraSAR-X generations.
-Particularly, interferometric applications and existing TerraSAR-X data stack will be supported by the TSX-NG mission.
+Particularly, interferometric applications and the existing TerraSAR-X data stack will be supported by the TSX-NG mission.

 The following imaging modes and improved performance will be implemented in the TSX-NG SAR instrument, including advanced VHR (Very High Resolution) modes up to 0.25 m resolution at considerably improved NESZ (Noise Equivalent Sigma Zero).
 The TSX-NG SAR instrument supports: SpotLight (sliding and staring) modes, StripMap and TOPS (Terrain Observation by Progressive Scan) modes, a ScanSAR improvement avoiding scalloping effects, with single, dual/cross and quad polarization, as well as a MAPS (Multi Azimuth Phase Center) processing capability.
 Table 1 summarizes some key parameters for selected VHR SpotLight modes: